Senior Engineering

 Unit 2: Emerging Technologies

-• Emerging needs
+• Emerging needs in society

-• Emerging processes and machinery
+• Emerging processes, machinery and automation

 • Emerging materials